joshsanchez98/CreativeProgrammingAndElectronics/finalProjectSummer2020/README.md

 ### **Photographs of Project, Electronics and Schematic**

 ### **Overview / Description of Project**
 - "Sound Experience (sound.exp) dissembles the aspects of a song and transforms them into components of art.
-Using the power of Processing coding and Arduino robotics, users have the ability to change what the see in front of them with only a click or a slight movement of a part.
+Using the tools of Processing coding and Arduino robotics, the project allows the participant to change what they see in front of them with only a click or a slight movement of a part.
 Use this program with **any** MP3 file, and see your music come to life!"

 ### **Idea Generation and Inspiration**